hack-the-crisis-web/htc-web/src/pages/index.md

     ctaLink: >-
       http://garage48.org/blog/fighting-the-covid-19-pandemic-with-the-power-of-community
     image: /img/backstory.png
-  - title: The crisis is far from over
+  - title: Far from over
     textContent: >-
       How will we deal with the changed relationships in the economy, the future of work, healthcare and a world transformed, perhaps, beyond recognition?